flipperdevices/flipperzero-firmware/README.md

 If you have both in your ``$PATH``, running the tests should be as simple as typing ``make``.

+## Limitations

+* Fractional numbers are represented as ``int`` internally, which is 32 bits on most embedded platforms.
+Therefore, the maximum supported coordinate precision is ``[+-]DDDMM.MMMMM``.
+The library does not check for integer overflow at the moment; coordinates with more precision will not parse correctly.
+* Only a handful of frames is supported right now.
+* There's no support for omitting parts of the library from building.
+As a workaround, use the ``-ffunction-sections -Wl,--gc-sections`` linker flags (or equivalent) to remove the unused functions (parsers) from the final image.

 ## Bugs

 There are plenty.
 Report them on GitHub, or - even better - open a pull request.